jaegertracing/documentation/content/docs/next-release/architecture.md

 ### Ingester

-**Ingester** is a service that reads traces from Kafka and writes them to a storage backend.
-Effectively, it is a stripped down version of the Jaeger collector that supports Kafka sa the only input protocol.
+The Jaeger **ingester** is a service that reads traces from Kafka and writes them to a storage backend.
+Effectively, it is a stripped-down version of the Jaeger collector that supports Kafka as the only input protocol.